CiscoDevNet/yangsuite/README.md

 pyenv install 3.8
 ```

-Now that the correct and supported version of Python 3.8 is installed, next create and activate the virtual environment
+Now that the correct and YANG Suite-supported version of Python 3.8 is installed, create and activate the virtual environment

 ```
-cd
-~/.pyenv/versions/3.8.12/bin/python -m venv yangsuitevenv source yangsuiteenv/bin/activate
+cd ~/.pyenv/versions/3.8.12/bin/python -m venv yangsuitevenv source yangsuiteenv/bin/activate
 ```